milindhg/sn-filesync/README.md

 The following demos assume a config file in `~/project/test/config.json` and records in `~/project/test/records/`

-**Start**
+ * Start

   `node bin/apps.js --config ~/project/test/config.json`

-**Download the script field from a script include**
+ * Download the script field from a script include

  `touch ~/project/test/records/script_includes/JSUtil.js`

-**Get help on options**
+ * Get help on options

  `node bin/app.js --help`

-**Use search to find records to sync**
+ * Use search to **find** records to sync

  `node bin/apps.js --config ~/project/test/config.json --search mine`

-**Use search to download found records**
+ * Use search to **download** found records

  `node bin/apps.js --config ~/project/test/config.json --search mine --download`

+ * Use search to download records including the complete record as JSON (useful to reference)

+ `node bin/app.js --config ~/project/test/config.json --search mine --download --full_record`

+ * Update all local files with the latest version from the instance

+ `node bin/app.js --config ~/project/test/config.json --resync`

 See also [Search Command Line Usage](#search-command-line-usage) for more details.

-As you make changes to mapped files, you'll see messages logged showing the sync processing.
+As you make changes to mapped files, you'll see messages and notifications on the sync status.

 If you are using the default config then you will already have all the appropriate folders created for you and some test script include files that will have been downloaded from the instance.
 See "preLoad" and "createAllFolders" options below.

+#### How to get fields to files and then update the instance record

-Additionally, you can sync more files by adding an empty file corresponding to an instance record.
+You can sync more files by adding an empty file corresponding to an instance record.
 You can do this from your editor or IDE, or via the command line.

-Adding the empty JSUtil.js file will cause FileSync to sync the (OOB) JSUtil script include to the file.
+Adding an empty JSUtil.js file in the script_includes folder will cause FileSync to sync the (OOB) JSUtil script include to the file.
 Any changes to this local file will now be synced to the mapped instance.

-The basic workflow is to initially create a script on ServiceNow (script include, business rule, ui script, etc.), then add an empty file of the same name (and mapped extension) to a mapped local folder.
+The basic workflow is to initially create a record/script on ServiceNow (script include, business rule, ui script, etc.), then add an empty file of the same name (and mapped extension) to a mapped local folder (defined in config and displayed at startup).

-FileSync can not support creating new records in ServiceNow by simply adding local files since there are additional fields and rules that can not be evaluated locally.
+FileSync can not support creating new records in ServiceNow by simply adding local files since there are additional fields and rules that cannot be evaluated locally.
 Always start by creating a new record on the instance, then add the empty local file and start editing your script.

 ### app.config.json settings